IonBoleac/mqtt-broker/mqtt-tls/README.md

 ./init.sh clean
 ```

-If it's necessary to clean only the container and the network, run the following command that run `docker compose down`:
+If it's necessary to clean only the container and the network, run the following command that runs `docker compose down`:

 ```bash
 ./init.sh stop